mugilan0606/Sentiment-Anlyzer-with-Python-Streamlit/README.md

 NOTE: This repository doesn't include the exported pickle file, as the file size is too large to accomodate.

 To implement the project,
+/n
-Execute the google colab codes and export the pickle files. import the pickle files to Sentiment/sentimentanalyzer folder.
-Then execute the command: streamlit run app.py
-Now,go to the given local host address.
+i)Execute the google colab codes and export the pickle files. ii)mport the pickle files to Sentiment/sentimentanalyzer folder. iii)Then execute the command: streamlit run app.py iv)Now,go to the given local host address.